 - 71. In assessing traffic management measures, NRAs should take into account that such measures shall not be maintained longer than necessary. - 72.
 BEREC understands this term as relating to the proportionality of reasonable traffic management measures in terms of duration, in parallel to the explicit precondition "shall be proportionate" which relates to their proportionality in terms of scope (type and proportion of traffic affected, impact on the rest of traffic, equal treatment of comparable situations etc.). - 73.
-This does not prevent, per se, a trigger function to be implemented and in place (but with the traffic management measure not yet effective) on an ongoing basis inasmuch as the traffic management measure only becomes effective in times of necessity.
+Some traffic management measures such as packet forwarding rules and respective protocols, are implemented on a permanent basis in network nodes like a queuing function running continuously.
+However, in packet switched networks such measures have an effect and impact the technical quality of service of traffic only when necessary, typically in situations of network congestion.
+For the assessment of the admissibility of traffic management measures, only those situations when the measures have an impact on the traffic need to be evaluated.
+Therefore, article 3(3) third subparagraph does not prevent, per se, a function being implemented and in place (but with the traffic management measure not yet effective) on an ongoing basis inasmuch as the traffic management measure only becomes effective in times of necessity.
 Necessity can materialise several times, or even regularly, over a given period of time.
-However, where traffic management measures are in effect on a permanent or recurring basis, their necessity might be questionable and NRAs should, in such scenarios, consider whether the traffic management measures can still be qualified as reasonable within the meaning of Article 3(3) second subparagraph.
+However, where traffic management measures are in effect on a permanent or recurring basis, NRAs should consider whether the traffic management measures can still be qualified as reasonable within the meaning of Article 3(3) second subparagraph.